 The Best Foam Cannon of 2019: Better than a Car Wash!

 Pressure washers have become more affordable in the past fifteen years.
-Nowadays, they’re affordable enough for ordinary people to buy and use them, and ordinary people should use them!
+Nowadays, they’re affordable enough for ordinary people to buy and use them.
 A pressure washer is a lot better at removing stubborn dirt and grime than an ordinary garden hose.

 But, the truth of the matter is, a pressure washer by itself won’t cut it.
 What you need is a foam cannon to attach to your pressure washer.
 Using a foam cannon and a pressure washer is the ideal way to clean your vehicle to perfection while minimizing scratches and other abrasions.